GigaTech-net/BA-writer-challenge/README.md

 ## Submission

-When you are comfortable with your results, please email a link to your GitHub repository to [GigaTECH Development Challenge][gthr].
+When you are comfortable with your results, please email a link to your GitHub repository to [GigaTECH Writing Challenge][gthr].
 Please keep your emails short and to the point.

 Any specific notes or further information you would like to add about your submittal, should be included in the GitHub project, as additional [GitHub Markdown][ghmd] notes.